rzetelskik/holang-interpreter/README.md

-# Holang
+# Holang interpreter

+Holang interpreter was created as a solution to a large assignment to the large assignment for the "Programming languages and paradigms" course at the University of Warsaw.

 ## Description
-Holang is a Go-like, imperative, statically typed language implemented in Haskell.
+Holang is a Go-like, imperative, statically typed language.
 Most of its syntax takes from Go, although there are some modifications.
+Its interpreter is implemented in Haskell.

 In the below definitions, the following syntax is used:
 ```